Annuity common questions

 How will I receive the annuity proceeds?

 We encourage you to read the contract, to determine the death benefit payment options that may be available to you.
-If you cannot locate the contract or you are still unsure as to your choices, talk to an Equitable Advisors financial professional or locate the beneficiary Customer service telephone number(s) relevant to your situation to determine your eligibility for any option.
+If you cannot locate the contract or you are still unsure as to your choices, locate the beneficiary customer service telephone number(s) relevant to your situation to determine your eligibility for any option.
 Depending on the terms of the contract, your options may include:

 - A periodic annuity payment plan (a continuous stream of income);